RAHAB-123/SE-ASSIGNMENT2/README.md

    c) Mitigate Bias in Algorithms- Being vigilant in identifying and mitigating bias in algorithms and decision-making processes to ensure fair and equitable outcomes for all users.
    d) Promote Transparency- Promoting transparency in software practices by providing clear and understandable information about how data is collected, used, and processed, as well as how algorithms work and make decision.
    e) Advocate for Ethical Use of Technology- Advocating for the responsible and ethical use of technology, and speak out against practices that could have harmful consequences for individuals, society, or the environment.

+   MY ANSWERS ARE FROM THE NOTES PROVIDED BY PLP AS WELL AS FROM CHAT GPT AND ALSO FROM MY KNOWLEDGE